Skip to content

 The effectiveness of your fine-tuned marketing LLM depends heavily on the quality and preparation of its training data.
 With the potential for dozens—or even hundreds—of fine-tuning initiatives, it’s essential to adopt a strategic, enterprise-wide approach to data assembly.

-Overlooking the foundational elements of data preparation can lead to models that lack personalization and contextual accuracy, while also driving up operational costs and prolonging implementation timelines for each LLM project.
+Overlooking the foundational elements of data unification can lead to models that lack personalization and contextual accuracy, while also driving up operational costs and prolonging implementation timelines for each LLM project.

-Need a comprehensive data preparation strategy or support with LLM fine-tuning for marketing?
+Need a comprehensive data unification strategy or support with LLM fine-tuning for marketing?
 Connect with us to explore how we can help.

 Also, don’t forget to find out more about our consulting services for AI in marketing.